 I’ve already started my “stone soup” plan for a community center.
 Over the years I have dreamed about a special place for people to do things together.
 I love artistic and other creative activities, amateur science projects, and anything fun and brainy.
-Not only have I dreamed about it, but I have gathered equipment and materials.
-There’s enough to be the stone to start the “stone soup” of a real place.
+Not only have I dreamed about it, I have collected books, equipment and materials.
+It should be a good stone to start the “stone soup” of a real place.

 Arts and Crafts

-I have all sorts of art supplies: paints, brushes, markers, papers, coloring books, art instruction books, clay, rolls of paper.
-For crafts, we can start with model kits, ribbons, glitter, sheets of foam core.
+I have all sorts of art supplies: paints, brushes, markers, papers, coloring books, art instruction books, clay, and rolls of paper.
+For crafts, we can start with model kits, ribbons, glitter, and sheets of foam core.
 For less traditional but perhaps more fun activities, I’ll supply a big “boodle box” of odds & ends and “junk.”
-A special part of my collection is kaleidoscopes and materials for making them, one of many ways that art can overlap with science.
+A special part of my collection includes kaleidoscopes and materials for making them, one of many ways that art and science (optics) can go together.

-We’ll have my science books, from standard texts to books about the strange corners, different views, and outer fringes.
-The science fiction books will be in a different section.
-For hands-on and group activities, I’ll provide science kits, educational toys, microscopes, magnets of many shapes and sizes, and strange things you may have a hard time believing even when you see them in action!
+We’ll have my science books, from standard texts to books about mysterious things, strange corners of the world, and different views and theories on the fringes of science.
+There are science fiction books, too.
+For hands-on and group activities, I’ll provide science kits, educational toys, microscopes, magnets of many shapes and sizes, and strange things you may have a hard time believing even when you see them!

 For those interested in electronics, computers, and robotics, I have a lot to share in those areas.
-They can use the many old toys and electronic devices for salvaging parts and tinkering.
+Members can use the many old toys and electronic devices for salvaging parts and tinkering.
 I have educational electronic kits for kids, plus advanced trainers, breadboards and old computers.
-Of course I also have books on electronics, from circuitry to robotics.
+Of course I also have books on electronics, from circuitry to robotics and artificial intelligence.
 My old computers are still good for learning basic computer programming.
-I even have a number of robotic toys and radio-controlled “robots.”
+I even have a number of robotic toys.
 Oh, I almost forgot to mention the solar kits and solar-powered toys and gadgets.

 One of my favorite subjects is aerodynamics.
 In addition to the books on aviation I’ve collected, I have quite a few supplies for experimenting with miniature flying things.
 There’s balsa wood, foam sheets, paper, rubber bands, plastic propellers, etc., for building model gliders and planes.
 I could lend out my radio-controlled helicopter toys, including quad copters (drones), and a model rocket kit.

-I’ve studied French formally and am using the online DuoLingo site to brush up on that and learn some Spanish.
+I’ve studied French formally and am using the online DuoLingo site to renew that and learn some Spanish.
 For the community center, I have books, CDs, and other materials in those languages, and a few in other languages, too.
 I think it would be great to have language clubs for getting together to help us learn, and practice what we’ve learned.

 I love music!
 I’ll share a bunch of old song books, hymnals, and educational music books.
 I can also share some electronic keyboards, a couple of toy “electronic guitars,” a child-sized real guitar, a small accordion, a student’s violin, and some other music makers.
 I think it would be fun to form a “junk band” using musical instruments made from household items, plumbing materials, toys, and tools.